defencedog/orangepi3b_v2.1/QCAD_Compiling_Armbian_aarch64/README.md

-# Compiling QCAD within Armbian
+# Compiling QCAD within Armbian Wayland

 Just use `qmake` tools from repository instead of compiling yourself